SuperOffice/devnet-crmscript-chatbot/dad joke bot/README.md

 * transfer the chat session to the queue for humans to handle.
 * change the session status to end the session.

-The dadjokebot will get a new joke and post it to the chat if the user's message does not match the "human" or "quit" commands.
+The dadjokebot will just get a new joke and post it to the chat if the user's message does not match the "human" or "quit" commands.
+It does not analyze the message.